Have you heard about our Gin Bar?

 This gin was apparently made by accident after trying to create a strawberry liqueur.
 A vibrant and fruity Spanish gin, it is flavoured with fresh Spanish Seville strawberries.
 It’s light and sweet – and makes a fine, refreshing summer drink.

 Find out what’s new on our latest menu or visit our restaurant pages to book your next table.
+Also read about our cocktail menu.

 Main Image Credit: Bottomley Distillers